samumantha/EODIE/docs/Inner_workings.rst

 Step parallelization
 --------------------
 Steps 3-5 are individually parallelized with `dask.delayed <https://docs.dask.org/en/stable/delayed.html>_`.
 In brief, validation for all .SAFE directories is parallelized, cloudmask creation is parallelized and index extraction is parallelized.
 The workflow moves from one parallelized step to another.
 In steps 3 and 4, number of processes consists of numbers of original rasterdata and valid rasterdata, respectively.
 In step 5, each index or band to be extracted forms their own process, making the total number of processes (number of valid .SAFEs) * (number of indices).
-For instance, with 3 indices from 5 valid safedirs, the number of processes in step 5 would be 15.
+For instance, with 3 indices from 5 valid safedirs, the total number of processes in step 5 would be 15.